joonasy/rebirth/README.md

 # Mediasignal Web Starter Kit ([generator-msc](https://bitbucket.org/mediasignal/generator-msc.git))

-> Mediasignals styleguide and Yeoman generator for new web projects (Typo3/Html).
+> Mediasignals combined styleguide, starter kit and Yeoman generator for new web projects (Typo3/Html).

 This startekit contains methods and ideas from various sources such as [BEM](https://bem.info/), [HTML5BP](http://html5boilerplate.com/), [Bootstrap](http://getbootstrap.com), [Foundation](http://foundation.zurb.com/), [INUITCSS](https://github.com/inuitcss), [SMACSS](https://smacss.com/), [OOCSS](http://oocss.org/), [SUIT CSS](https://github.com/suitcss/suit).
 By default this template supports IE9+, Mobile first -ideology and progressive enhancement.

-This project is a long term process to figure out the best approaches that suit best for our workflow.
-We'll keep altering logic from what we have learned from various projects.
 This starter kit is **not a framework** but it contains some predefined components that are meant to be modified based on your project needs.

 ## Getting started